machinalis/mypy-django/README.md

 ## Installation and usage

 You'll need to install mypy (other PEP-484 checkers might work, but I haven't tested them).
-`pip install mypy-lang` should do the trick.
+`pip install mypy` should do the trick.
 There are no other requirements.

 This is not a python package (no actual executable code), so this is not installed with `pip` or available in [PyPI](https://pypi.python.org/pypi).
 You can just `git clone` the latest version from